 These anti-inflammatory effects can translate into decreased headache pain, as they help relax constricted blood vessels in the head.

 Bonus points: ginger has also been shown to alleviate nausea, so if you’re dealing with a headache so serious that it’s making you feel queasy, ginger can help.
-(17)
+(17) [tweet_quote] The anti-inflammatory properties of ginger makes it a great cure for headaches, nausea and heartburn.[/tweet_quote]

 One study found that just one-eighth teaspoon of powdered ginger worked just as well as Imitrex (a top-selling anti-migraine drug) without the potential side effects like heartburn and vertigo.
 (18) It also worked just as quickly to ease symptoms.